Warrantless Arrest Exceptions in Florida

 Officers may not arrest for other misdemeanors not occurring in the officer’s presence without a warrant.
 Instead, for those offenses, a report is submitted to the State Attorney’s Office for the issuance of an arrest warrant by means of a request for prosecution.

-Prosecutors with the State Attorney’s Office receive complaints and reports of criminal activity from different sources, including the general public and law enforcement officers that have not arrested the suspect.
+In juvenile justice cases in Florida, the report is submitted to the State Attorney’s Office (SAO) for the issuance of a misdemeanor complaint.
+Prosecutors with the State Attorney’s Office receive complaints and reports of criminal activity from different sources, including the general public and law enforcement officers who have not arrested the suspect.

-The investigation can include statements from the witnesses, using search warrants to obtain additional information, or using a subpoena duces tecum to compel the production of documents.
+After receiving a complaint, the State Attorney’s Office investigates each one to determine whether a crime has occurred and who committed the crime.
+The investigation can include statements from the witnesses, use of search warrants to obtain additional information, or use of a subpoena duces tecum to compel the production of documents.

-After the investigation is completed, the State Attorney’s Office will make a decision about whether to file an Information or decline to file any charges.
-If charges are filed, an arrest warrant or summons will be issued so that the accused can be taken into custody.
+After the investigation is completed, the State Attorney’s Office will decide whether to file an Information or decline to file charges.
+If charges are filed, an arrest warrant or summons will be issued to take the accused into custody.
+In other cases, the complaint can be forwarded to the Clerk, who will take the affidavit and administer an oath.
+The Clerk will then issue a summons.

 After the summons is issued, the complainant is entitled to a hearing before a magistrate.
 The magistrate may issue a capias (warrant) if the party complained against fails to appear at the hearing or if the evidence is sufficient.